chr1st1ank/blog/_posts/2021-02-22-Multicluster-Monitoring-with-Prometheus.md

             port:
               number: 80
 ```
 *Note: You will want to add TLS encryption and probably also authentication, so that the federate endpoint and the metrics are not exposed to the internet.
 In kubernetes this job can be taken by the ingress controller.
-However, I'm leaving this out here, because there are different implementations of Ingress controllers whith differing configuration syntax.
+I'm leaving this out here, because there are different implementations of Ingress controllers whith differing configuration syntax and this is not the focus of this blog post.
 See for example the [documentation of the nginx ingress controller](https://kubernetes.github.io/ingress-nginx/examples/auth/client-certs/).*

 Now we can configure an external Prometheus instance to scrape the metrics from the federated instance.
-The configuration for Prometheus looks as if it was a normal metrics endpoint:
+The configuration for Prometheus looks as if it was a normal metrics endpoint.
+Only we add a `match[]` argument which selects the scraping targets which should be pulled from the federated Prometheus instance:
 ```yaml
 global:
   scrape_interval: 15s